LA 3.3: Mr. Chacon's Story

 Students have learned about the socioeconomic level, immigrant status, and language factors that affect the culture of English learners and their families.
 They have watched a video explaining social theories and have heard Mr. Chacon’s story.
 They are now prepared to learn about how deficit orientations affect their participation in schools.

-- Working with a partner, read “Mr. Chacon’s Story,” underlining and labeling the evidence of deficit theory and cultural capital in the story.
+- Working with a partner, read “Mr. Chacon’s Story,” underlining and labeling the evidence of deficit theory and cultural capital you see in the story.
 These terms are defined in a graphic organizer found at the end of the viewing guide you accessed earlier in this activity.

 - After you have read the story, record your thinking in the chart following Mr. Chacon's Story.
 Be sure to record the evidence as well as think about why the evidence you selected falls under the definition of deficit theory or cultural capital.

-- Participate in the class discussion about deficit theory, cultural capital, and this story when the instructor asks you to do so.
+- Participate in a whole class discussion about deficit theory, cultural capital, and this story and share your ideas.